LeonardoMarcatti/buzzvel/README.md

 <h2>Setup Your System</h2>
 <h3>Intro</h3>
-<p>It is necessary to make some ajustments on your .env file located inside the project folder.
+<p>It is necessary to make some ajustments on your .env  and .env.testing files located inside the project folder.
 There you must setup some parameters in order this project to run smoothly.</p>
 <p>First of all, it is important to have an data bank user with permissions to manage buzzvel bank actions like, create, read, update and delete.</p>
+<p>In both .env and .env.testing files make the following changes:</p>
 <p>APP_URL=ip_address/path_to_folder/buzzvel/public/</p>
+<b><small>This is the only modification you do not need to make in .env.testing file</small></b>
 <p>The APP_URL represent the main entrance for your system.</p>
 <p>DB_CONNECTION=your_DB</p> - <small>Some options are: mysql, mariadb, pgsql, sqlite or sqlsrv</small>
 <p>DB_HOST=IP address</p>